 - Serve warm with maple syrup, almond butter, Strawberry Lime Chia Jam (recipe follows) or creme fraiche or yogurt.

-- In a 10" skillet, add the strawberries, lime juice and 2 tablespoons water.
-Simmer over medium heat for 10 minutes, stirring occasionally.
-About halfway through the simmering time, begin to break down the berries by smashing them with a fork into a chunky but uniform texture.
+- Place the strawberries, lime juice and 2 tablespoons water in a non-stick medium-sized skillet.
+Simmer the ingredients over medium heat for 10 minutes, stirring occasionally.
+Halfway through the simmering time, begin to break down the berries by smashing them with a fork into a chunky but uniform texture.

-- Once the berries are broken down, stir in the maple syrup, vanilla, chia seeds, and lime zest until combined, about 30 seconds.
+- Stir in the maple syrup, vanilla, chia seeds, and lime zest until combined, about 30 seconds.
 Turn off the heat.
-Let the skillet sit about 5 to 7 minutes until the chia seeds thicken the jam.
+Let the jam sit in the pan for 5-7 minutes until the chia seeds thicken the jam.
 Transfer to a 16-ounce canning jar and refrigerate; the texture will set even further when chilled.

 SOURCE: Excerpted with permission from A Couple Cooks Pretty Simple Cooking: 100 Delicious Vegetarian Recipes to Make You Fall in Love with Real Food by Sonja Overhiser and Alex Overhiser.
 Copyright 2018.
 Available from Da Caop Lifelong Books, an inprint of Perseus Books, LLC, a subsidiary of Hachette Book Group, Inc.